 - Myomectomy.
 This is surgery to remove the fibroids.
 If you hope to get pregnant later, myomectomy is your one surgical option.

 - Hysterectomy.
 This is surgery to remove the uterus.
-It's only recommended for women who have no future plans to get pregnant.
+It may be an option if you have no future plans to get pregnant.

 Uterine Fibroid Embolization (UFE)